davazp/lector/doc/tutorial.md

 Calling the top function of this pile will give you a reader, and then you will have to call the `.run()` method to pass the context, but you will only have to do that in a single place.

+Finally, the goal of this library is easing sharing some context implicitly across many functions in your application, but *you should not abuse this too much*.
+It is usually a best design not to have too much state / context in the first place.